 Situation Centre (SITCEN)

-The SITCEN is uniquely positioned between the civilian International Staff and the International Military Staff of NATO Headquarters.
+The SITCEN is uniquely positioned between the International Staff (civilian) and the International Military Staff (IMS) at NATO Headquarters, Brussels, Belgium.
 Its staff consists of both civilian and military personnel.

-The Admin Support/Registry office is the SITCEN central point for Information Management and control, training co-ordination and financial management.
+The SITCEN has an Admin Support/Registry office, which is the Centre’s central point for information management and control, training coordination and financial management.

-The Watch Staff Support Branch is responsible for the receipt, exchange and dissemination of political, economic, terrorist and military information 24 hours a day, 7 days a week.
+It also has the Watch Staff Support Branch, which is responsible for the receipt, exchange and dissemination of political, economic, terrorist and military information 24 hours a day, 7 days a week.
 The Watch Staff Support Branch also provides geographic information services to NATO Headquarters and acts as a focal point for GEO matters in support of senior decision-makers, task forces and exercises.